symmetry-mag/style-guide/docs/writing-about-people-with-dignity.md

 Parity, or “how we treat people in parallel contexts.”
 For example, Yin writes: “If you’re going to make one person’s race relevant, make everyone’s race relevant equally.”

-After two swimmers achieved historic firsts at the Olympics—Michael Phelps for earning a record number of gold medals and Simone Manuel for being the first African American woman in the sport to win an individual gold—a San Jose newspaper used the headline: “Michael Phelps shares historic night with African American.”
+After two swimmers achieved historic firsts at the Olympics&mdash;Michael Phelps for earning a record number of gold medals and Simone Manuel for being the first African American woman in the sport to win an individual gold&mdash;a San Jose newspaper used the headline: “Michael Phelps shares historic night with African American.”
 After complaints that the headline unfairly erased Manuel, the paper changed it to: “Olympics: Stanford’s Simone Manuel and Michael Phelps make history.”

 ## Portrayal